mitjafortuna/BSDigitalMetaExchangeSolver/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.
+Code can be formatted using the command `dotnet csharpier .` executed in the root of the repository.